Chris-OKeefe/Number-Grid-Practice/README.md

 Current functionality: prints grid, asks for ten more than a randomly generated number on the grid.
 If ten more answer is correct, asks what ten less than the number is.

+###To do:
+* Tkinter to build a button array.
+* Gnureadline to make the display static (that is, so it doesn't move when a new line of text comes up.)
+* Add a random number generator for the question, connected to a dict ({'one':1, 'two':2, etc}) and "more" or "less".
-Need to add additional questions, simplify (condense?) code.
-Not a big deal if efficiency is low, but good practice.
+* In general: add additional questions, simplify (condense?) code.